ScramblerUSA/scramblerusa.github.io/sdsh/programming.md

 ##### MCU connections

-If you want to add the ceiling fan control to the dimmer or just want to replace the stock firmware, here's how to connect.
+If you want to add a ceiling fan control to the dimmer or just want to replace the stock firmware, here's how to connect.

 If you desoldered the module, connection is pretty trivial: [![](/images/prg/dimmerd-mcu-connect_t.jpg)](/images/prg/dimmerd-mcu-connect.jpg)<br/>
 On this picture you can see the UART connection as well as a wire soldered to PIN5 connecting it to +3.3V.
 This is some very fine soldering.